dakofler/Compyute/README.md

 ### Training models

-All modules can be trained and updated using common optimizer algorithms, such as SGD or Adam.
+All modules can be trained and updated using common optimizer algorithms, such as `SGD` or `Adam`.
 Callbacks offer extended functionality such as tracking the loss-values during training.
 An easy and approchable way is to use a `Trainer` object.

 ```python
 from compyute.nn.trainer import Trainer